Shopify/cli/packages/cli/README.md

   -a, --allow-live           Allow push to a live theme.
   -d, --development          Push theme files from your remote development theme.
   -e, --environment=<value>  The environment to apply to the current command.
-  -j, --json                 Output JSON instead of a UI.
+  -j, --json                 Output the result as JSON.
   -l, --live                 Push theme files from your remote live theme.
   -n, --nodelete             Prevent deleting remote files that don't exist locally.
   -o, --only=<value>...
 Download only the specified files (Multiple flags allowed).